levlevin/MCProxyCommand/README.md

 * You have a velocity server up and running
 * You must install both the fabric mod and the velocity plugin

-This fabric mod is available on [modrinth](https://modrinth.com/mod/proxy-command) with slug `proxy-command` and the velocity plugin is available on [github-releases]().
+Both the fabric mod and the velocity plugin are available on [modrinth](https://modrinth.com/mod/proxy-command-reloaded) with slug `proxy-command-reloaded`

 The project source is available on [github/GeraldTM](https://github.com/GeraldTM/MCProxyCommand) with the latest readme [here](https://github.com/GeraldTM/MCProxyCommand/blob/master/README.md).